 - Attend professional development seminars and workshops throughout the year to keep current on relevant issues, equipment and technology.

 The Hilliard City Schools Transition/Work-Study Program is available at all 3 high schools.
-A wide range of services are available to students on IEPs in grades 9-12.
+A wide range of services is available to students on IEPs in grades 9-12.
 Services are provided in the Hilliard and surrounding community and within the 3 high schools by a Transition/Work-Study Specialist and a Job Coach.

 Transition/Work-Study Program Options:

 Career Site-The volunteer Career Sites take place in various businesses and the job experiences usually occur one day a week for a maximum of 1-2 hours with direct training and supervision of a job coach.
-The Career Site work experiences give the students hands-on work experience in a real life laboratory setting and opportunities for exploring future career choices and opportunities for developing employability skills.
+The Career Site work experiences give the students hands-on work experience in a real-life laboratory setting and opportunities for exploring future career choices and opportunities for developing employability skills.
 Examples of Career Site partner businesses are Petland, Traditions, Lowe’s and merchants at Tuttle Mall.

 In-School Work Stations-Before transitioning into community jobs, many students participate in an in-school work station.
 Students are matched with an adult supervisor in the school building.
 Students work for one period each day.
-Examples of in-school work stations are custodial helper, cafeteria kitchen helper, main office helper and guidance office aide.
+Examples of in-school work stations are custodial helper, cafeteria kitchen helper, main office helper, and guidance office aide.

 Community Work-Study Jobs Typically, when students are in 11th or 12th grade and ready, they locate and begin work in the community at paid positions.
 They can earn elective credit toward graduation for every 160 hours that they are employed.
-Students often times get individual assistance in locating possible job openings and preparing for interviews but they must have their own transportation and obtain the employment on their own.
+Students often times get individual assistance in locating possible job openings and preparing for interviews but they must have their own transportation and obtain employment on their own.

-Tolles Career and Technical Center Students who have completed the 10th grade and are at least 16 years old, can apply to attend Tolles for their 11th and 12th grade years of high school while still graduating from their home school.
+Tolles Career and Technical Center Students who have completed the 10th grade and are at least 16 years old, can apply to attend Tolles for their 11th and 12th-grade years of high school while still graduating from their home school.
 Students on IEPscontinue to receive the same accommodations while at Tolles.
-A Career Assessment done at Tolles in the 10th grade year can be arranged so that students and families can get information about career aptitudes and interests.
+A Career Assessment done at Tolles in the 10th-grade year can be arranged so that students and families can get information about career aptitudes and interests.